 Merced River Plan

-The Merced Wild and Scenic River Draft Comprehensive Management Plan and Environmental Impact Statement, released in January 2013, addresses the renowned Merced Wild and Scenic River's 81 miles within Yosemite National Park and the El Portal Administrative Site and functions as the guiding document to protect and enhance river values and manage use within the river corridor for the next 20 years.
+The Merced Wild and Scenic River Final Comprehensive Management Plan and Environmental Impact Statement, released in February 2014, addresses the renowned Merced Wild and Scenic River's 81 miles within Yosemite National Park and the El Portal Administrative Site and functions as the guiding document to protect and enhance river values and manage use within the river corridor for the next 20 years.

 Contact Us: Contact Yosemite's Planning Division to request documents or to ask to be on the park's email list--call 209/379-1365 or e-mail us.
 The planning division,led by Planning Division Chief Kathleen Morse, can be contacted at 209/379-1110 with general inquires.
 Finally, receive updates on the Merced River Plan process on Facebook at http://www.facebook.com/YosemiteNPS.

 Natural fires in Yosemite are often no more than a single burning snag (standing dead tree) or a slow moving, low intensity fire that cleans underbrush from the forest floor.
 These fires prevent unwanted fires by removing accumulating forest debris that can fuel a larger fire in hot, dry conditions.